 Each experience has 2 main building blocks:

-There are three ways of creating variations:
+There are 3 ways to create variations:

 Learn more about Creating Variations.

 The allocation method determines how the variations are served to your targeted audience:

 - A/B test: Manually assign the percentage of visitors assigned to the control group and each content variation.
 When enough data is collected, the system declares a winning variation.
 However, it's up to you to decide whether to continue serving all running variations or pause/delete poorly performing variations.